GACJ/complib-help/docs/index.md

 - Ask questions, raise issues and request bespoke compositions from other Complib users.

 ## Using the Help
 You can navigate this website using the sidebar: simply click on the section or subsection you'd like to read.
-Alternatively, you can look for help on a specific topic using the **search** feature.
+You can also look for help on a specific topic using the **search** feature.

 For more information about the Help and how to raise an issue, please refer to the [About](about.md) section.